14 Things You Shouldn’t Clean with Water

 “Using water on silk, whether it’s your curtains or a shirt, can cause water spots and permanent discoloration,” says Turley.
 “Better leave it to the professionals, like your neighborhood dry cleaner.”
 Silk is also one of the items that should never, ever go in your dryer.

 Similar to brick, marble is also a porous material that can be damaged by water.
 If you used water to clean marble it can remove the protective sealant on it, potentially damaging any grout of caulking, says Harris.
-Just like with brick, us a soft brush and cloth to get it clean.
+Just like with brick, use a soft brush and cloth to get it clean.
 Make sure you also know about these things you should never clean with a Magic Eraser.

 Gas range burners

 “Don’t clean the burners on your gas range with water.
 The igniters on your gas range are very sensitive to water,” says Smith.
 “If they get wet they will not turn off when the range is activated and your range will click over and over again as the igniter keeps going off.”
 Sometimes, this issue will correct itself once the igniter dries out, but cleaning your gas range burners with water can also permanently damage them.
 “As a result, never spray a cleaning product directly into your gas range burners.
 Spray the cleaning cloth then wipe down the surface.”
+Don’t miss the best way to clean your stovetop and get rid of grease.

 Brass fixtures or instruments